We are the UK's resolution authority

 These are to:

-HMT provide guidance on how and when the authorities (the Bank of England, the PRA, the FCA, the FSCS and HMT) will use the regime in their Special resolution regime code of practice.
+HMT provides guidance on how and when the authorities (the Bank, the PRA, the FCA, the FSCS and HMT) will use the regime in their special resolution regime code of practice.

 We have published policies and rules in relation to barriers to resolvability.